-In a “microfracture” procedure, your knee surgeon makes some small holes in the bone.
+In a ‘microfracture’ procedure, your knee surgeon makes some small holes in the bone.
 By encouraging bleeding from the bone in the damaged area, a fibrocartilage covering forms.
-Fibrocartilage is a strong, durable type of cartilage which, whilst not as good as the original articular cartilage, is very effective at doing the same job.
+Fibrocartilage is a strong, durable type of cartilage which, whilst not as good as the original articular cartilage, can be effective at doing the same job.

 Microfracture can be a useful technique for small defects but it can sometimes muddy the waters for future treatments and symptoms can reoccur within 2 years.
 For this reason, we are increasingly preferring the options below.

 Investigations by your knee specialist will usually consist of:

 - An x-ray, (although this may appear normal early on in the disease); and/or

 - An MRI scan, which is more sensitive and accurate.
 An MRI scan will show the condition long before it is visible on x-ray

 Early diagnosis, collaboration & understanding to speed your recovery

 How do you book an appointment?
 What does physio involve?
 How much will it cost?